+The resolution was thereupon declared duly adopted.

+Dated: September 9, 2021

 § 148-8-9.
 Nonconforming Lots

 Any lot of record in any zoning district, which was created prior to December 7, 2005 and complied with the area, density or dimensional requirements of this chapter at the time it was created but no longer complies, shall be deemed to comply with such requirements, and no variance shall be required for its development, provided that: